Understanding which Moodle Hosting solution is best for your organisation can seem like a large and daunting task.

 One of the most significant benefits when it comes to cloud-based hosting is ‘scalability’.
 Above, we mentioned the importance of understanding how many people will be using your platform and how this could affect performance.
 If you’re on a physical server and your user numbers reach the limit you had set up, you have to purchase more physical storage space.
-With cloud hosting, you can increase your limit all online.
+With cloud hosting, you can increase your limit entirely online.

 Previously, a drawback of cloud-based hosting was always the security implications, believing that it wasn’t as secure as physical-based solutions.
-Whilst this is true for the past, it isn’t any longer.
+Whilst this may have been true in the past, it isn’t any longer.
 With the introduction of large companies such as Amazon with their Amazon Web Services solution, cloud-based hosting security is now in line with physical hosting.
 With that, physical hosting does have its advantages; a particular example is hosting within China.
 We work with many China-based organisations, and for them to circumnavigate the firewall, physical hosting is needed.
-Whilst security is similar with both solutions, the risk with cloud-based hosting is still higher than physical hosting, so organisations where security is paramount, such as the military, may have processes in place requiring data never leaves their infrastructure.
+Whilst security is similar with both solutions, the risk with cloud-based hosting is still higher than physical hosting, so organisations where safety is paramount, such as the military, may have processes in place requiring data never leaves their infrastructure.
 In that case, physical hosting is the solution.

 03 The importance of support